volovar/clicker-clicker/README.md

-# clicker-clicker
+# clicker-engine
-A clicker game about playing clicker games
+A clicker game engine / framework to make clicker games.